-Substantially all assets measured at fair value, other than derivatives, represent investments held in a separate trust to fund certain of our non-qualified deferred compensation plans and are recorded in other noncurrent assets on our consolidated balance sheets.
+Substantially all assets measured at fair value, other than derivatives, represent assets held in a trust to fund certain of our non-qualified deferred compensation plans and are recorded in other noncurrent assets on our consolidated balance sheets.
 The fair values of mutual funds and certain other securities are determined by reference to the quoted market price per unit in active markets multiplied by the number of units held without consideration of transaction costs.
 The fair values of U.S. Government and certain other securities are determined using pricing models that use observable inputs (e.g., interest rates and yield curves observable at commonly quoted intervals), bids provided by brokers or dealers or quoted prices of securities with similar characteristics.
 The fair values of derivative instruments, which consist of foreign currency forward contracts, including embedded derivatives, and interest rate swap contracts, are primarily determined based on the present value of future cash flows using model-derived valuations that use observable inputs such as interest rates, credit spreads and foreign currency exchange rates.

 We use derivative instruments principally to reduce our exposure to market risks from changes in foreign currency exchange rates and interest rates.
 We do not enter into or hold derivative instruments for speculative trading purposes.
 We transact business globally and are subject to risks associated with changing foreign currency exchange rates.
 We enter into foreign currency hedges such as forward and option contracts that change in value as foreign currency exchange rates change.
 Our most significant foreign currency exposures relate to the British pound sterling, the euro, the Canadian dollar, the Australian dollar, the Norwegian kroner and the Polish zloty.
-These contracts hedge forecasted foreign currency transactions in order to mitigate fluctuations in our earnings and cash flows associated with changes in foreign currency exchange rates.
+These contracts hedge forecasted foreign currency transactions in order to minimize fluctuations in our earnings and cash flows associated with changes in foreign currency exchange rates.
 We designate foreign currency hedges as cash flow hedges.
 We also are exposed to the impact of interest rate changes primarily through our borrowing activities.
 For fixed rate borrowings, we may use variable interest rate swaps, effectively converting fixed rate borrowings to variable rate borrowings in order to hedge changes in the fair value of the debt.
 These swaps are designated as fair value hedges.
-For variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings to fixed rate borrowings on earnings.
+For variable rate borrowings, we may use fixed interest rate swaps, effectively converting variable rate borrowings to fixed rate borrowings in order to minimize the impact of interest rate changes on earnings.
 These swaps are designated as cash flow hedges.
-We also may enter into derivative instruments that are not designated as hedges and do not qualify for hedge accounting, which are intended to mitigate certain economic exposures.
+We also may enter into derivative instruments that are not designated as hedges and do not qualify for hedge accounting, which are intended to minimize certain economic exposures.

-The aggregate notional amount of our outstanding interest rate swaps was \$500 million at both March 27, 2022 and December 31, 2021.
-The aggregate notional amount of our outstanding foreign currency hedges was \$5.9 billion and \$4.0 billion at March 27, 2022 and December 31, 2021.
-The fair values of our outstanding interest rate swaps and foreign currency hedges at March 27, 2022 and December 31, 2021 were not significant.
-Derivative instruments did not have a material impact on net earnings and comprehensive income during the quarters ended March 27, 2022 and March 28, 2021.
+The aggregate notional amount of our outstanding interest rate swaps was \$1.3 billion at both March 26, 2023 and December 31, 2022.
+The aggregate notional amount of our outstanding foreign currency hedges was \$7.4 billion and \$7.3 billion at March 26, 2023 and December 31, 2022.
+The fair values of our outstanding interest rate swaps and foreign currency hedges at March 26, 2023 and December 31, 2022 were not significant.
+Derivative instruments did not have a material impact on net earnings and comprehensive income during the quarters ended March 26, 2023 and March 27, 2022.
 The impact of derivative instruments on our consolidated statements of cash flows is included in net cash provided by operating activities.
 Substantially all of our derivatives are designated for hedge accounting.